Rayla: Book One: Moon (2018)

-Book 2: Sky (2019)
+Book Two: Sky (2019)

 Though delighted to have both working hands again, Rayla wishes to move on immediately, but the others do not.
 Rayla is later attacked by Viren's children, Soren and Claudia, but the fight is stopped by Callum.
-Rayla distrusts Soren and Claudia, and suspects the former of trying to kill Ezran, but Callum doesn't believe her because he hasn't known her as long as Soren and Claudia.
+Rayla distrusts Soren and Claudia and suspects the former of trying to kill Ezran, but Callum doesn't believe her because he hasn't known her as long as Soren and Claudia.
 Feeling guilty, Rayla decides to tell Callum about Harrow's death, but Claudia does so first.
 Rayla's secret damages her friendship with Callum, but they reconcile after the latter finds himself unable to tell Ezran.
-Still mistrustful of Soren and Claudia, Rayla arranges a trick to reveal their treachery, and she, the princes, Azymondias and Bait escape.
+Still mistrustful of Soren and Claudia, Rayla arranges a trick to reveal their treachery, and she, the princes, Zym, and Bait escape.
 Later, the group hires a blind ex-pirate, Captain Villads to take them across an ocean.
 During the trip, Rayla admits to Villads that she no longer believes that being an assassin is for her.

 After finally making it to shore, Rayla and the group witness a dragon being shot down after burning a town.
 Wishing to break the cycle of revenge, Rayla goes to save the wounded dragon, and, aided by Callum using dark magic, helps her escape.
 Afterwards, Corvus arrives and reveals Harrow's death to Ezran, devastating him.
-Ezran goes off to grieve and Corvus soon goes after him, leaving Rayla, Zym and Bait to watch over Callum, who has gone into a coma as a result of using dark magic.
+Ezran goes off to grieve and Corvus soon goes after him, leaving Rayla, Zym, and Bait to watch over Callum, who has gone into a coma as a result of using dark magic.
 As Callum's condition worsens, Rayla becomes increasingly distraught over the possibility of losing him.
-She is about to confess something to him, but is cut off when he wakes up.
-Callum reveals he can use sky magic again, thus becoming the first human to use primal magic on his own.
+She is about to confess something to him but is cut off when he wakes up.
+Callum reveals he has managed to connect to the sky arcanum, allowing him to use sky magic without a primal stone.
 Ezran leaves the group to take the throne of Katolis.
-Rayla, Callum and Zym continue their trek into Xadia, but soon find their path blocked by a massive dragon, which Rayla fearfully identifies as Sol Regem.
+Rayla, Callum, and Zym continue their trek into Xadia, but soon find their path blocked by a massive dragon, which Rayla fearfully identifies as Sol Regem.